Communication: Non-verbal

+Non-verbal communication can also happen through visual media like paintings and drawings.
+They can express what a person or an object looks like and can also convey other ideas and emotions.
+In some cases, this type of non-verbal communication is used in combination with verbal communication, for example, when diagrams or maps employ labels to include additional linguistic information.

+Traditionally, most research focused on verbal communication.
+However, this paradigm began to shift in the 1950s when research interest in non-verbal communication increased and emphasized its influence.
+For example, many judgments about the nature and behavior of other people are based on non-verbal cues.
+It is further present in almost every communicative act to some extent and certain parts of it are universally understood.
+These considerations have prompted some communication theorists, like Ray Birdwhistell, to claim that the majority of ideas and information is conveyed this way.
+It has also been suggested that human communication is at its core non-verbal and that words can only acquire meaning because of non-verbal communication.
+The earliest forms of human communication, such as crying and babbling, are non-verbal.
+Some basic forms of communication happen even before birth between mother and embryo and include information about nutrition and emotions.
+Non-verbal communication is studied in various fields besides communication studies, like linguistics, semiotics, anthropology, and social psychology.

 Interpersonal

-Interpersonal communication is communication between distinct individuals.
-Its typical form is dyadic communication between two people but it can also refer to communication within groups.
-It can be planned or unplanned and occurs in many different forms, like when greeting someone, during salary negotiations, or when making a phone call.
-Some theorists, like Virginia M. McDermott, understand interpersonal communication as a fuzzy concept that manifests in degrees.
-On this view, an exchange is more or less interpersonal depending on how many people are present, whether it happens face-to-face rather than through telephone or email, and whether it focuses on the relationship between the communicators.
-In this regard, group communication and mass communication are less typical forms of interpersonal communication and some theorists treat them as distinct types.
+Interpersonal communication is communication between distinct people.
+Its typical form is dyadic communication, i.e. between two people, but it can also refer to communication within groups.
+It can be planned or unplanned and occurs in many forms, like when greeting someone, during salary negotiations, or when making a phone call.
+Some communication theorists, like Virginia M. McDermott, understand interpersonal communication as a fuzzy concept that manifests in degrees.
+In this view, an exchange varies in how interpersonal it is based on several factors.
+It depends on how many people are present, and whether it happens face-to-face rather than through telephone or email.
+A further factor concerns the relation between the communicators: group communication and mass communication are less typical forms of interpersonal communication and some theorists treat them as distinct types.